 If you’re an F-150 owner with a malfunctioning fuel pump, you can certainly replace it at home with:

 - A replacement OEM fuel pump

-- A couple hours
+- A couple of hours

 The process involves lifting your truck, dropping the fuel tank, and then replacing the fuel pump.
-This tutorial offers all the steps and information you need to perform this project safely: How to Replace a Ford F-150 Fuel Pump.
+This tutorial offers all the steps and information you need to perform this project safely: How To Replace A Ford F-150 Fuel Pump.